agis/git-style-guide/README.md

   code does not assume that migrated records have been referenced.
 This could be addressed but beyond the scope of this series.

+  Bullet points are fine:

+  - like this
+  - that
+  - and that

-  See http://example.com/issue/1 # <- pointer to related source
+  Also see http://example.com/issue/1 # <- pointer to related source
   ```

   Ultimately, when writing a commit message, think about what you would need